Domestic pigeon: Pets

 Pigeons are sometimes kept as indoor pets, with the practice's popularity growing over recent years.
 These pet pigeons may be outfitted with "pigeon pants" (a diaper-like garment) to maintain cleanliness, and some birds may be "potty trained".

 Other relation to humans

 Domestic pigeons, especially the leucistic and albinistic specimens commonly referred to as "white doves", have had a long history in symbolism.

-Illegal predator killing by enthusiasts
+Illegal predator killing

 In the United States, some pigeon keepers illegally trap and kill hawks and falcons to protect their pigeons.
 In the West Midlands region of the United Kingdom pigeon fanciers have been blamed for a trap campaign to kill peregrine falcons.
 Eight illegal spring-loaded traps were found close to peregrine nests and at least one of the birds died.
 The steel traps are thought to have been set as part of a "concerted campaign" to kill as many of the birds as possible in the West Midlands.